 How to customize colors in Windows 10

 Windows 10 provides its users with a high level of personalization.
 One of these features is the ability to change the colors they see on various elements including the taskbar, Action Center, and Start button.
-The following article shows not only how to customize color schemes, but some of the effects that may be changed as well.
+The following article shows not only how to customize color schemes, but some of the effects that may also be changed.

 Selecting a color scheme